Paul Jennings was born in 1799 at Montpelier, the Virginia estate of James and Dolley Madison. His mother, an enslaved woman...

 Many of the enslaved people who worked in the president’s houses in New York went with Washington to Philadelphia.
 Moll was one example.
 She was born around 1739 and worked for Martha most of her life.
 Martha brought Moll with her to Mount Vernon after she married George in January 1759.
 It is unknown whether Moll left family behind when she accompanied Martha to her new home.
 At Mount Vernon, Moll mostly worked as a seamstress and a nanny for Martha’s children and then grandchildren.
 The Washingtons brought Moll with them to Philadelphia to repair clothes and care for Nelly and Wash.
 In the President’s House, she probably slept on a thin straw mattress at the foot of either Nelly or Wash’s bed.14

 An enslaved footman named Joe also likely worked in the President’s House for most of Washington’s tenure in Philadelphia.
 Records suggest that Joe joined the president’s household after 1790, but it’s not clear precisely when.
-He would have slept in the stables with the other grooms, postilions, carriage drivers, and footmen.15 His age was never documented, but census records indicate he was over fourteen years old in 1786.
+He would have slept in the stables with the other grooms, postilions, carriage drivers, and footmen.15 His age was never documented, but census records indicate he was over fourteen-years-old in 1786.
 Joe’s wife, Sall, was born around 1769, so he probably was in his early twenties when he left for Philadelphia.
 While their marriage was not recognized by law, Washington granted them permission to marry and they had three children, Henry (seven), Elijah (three), and Dennis (one).
 Joe had to leave them at Mount Vernon when he went to Philadelphia and there is no record of how often he saw them.
-There is no indication that either Joe or Sall were literate, so it is likely they relied on some of Washington’s other slaves to carry their messages back and forth between Virginia and Pennsylvania.16
+There is no indication that either Joe or Sall were literate, so it is likely they relied on some of Washington’s other enslaved people to carry their messages back and forth between Virginia and Pennsylvania.16

 Over the course of his presidency, Washington continued to adjust the number of enslaved people and hired servants he had in his home.
 He increased the number of hired white servants, with up to fourteen at one time, and decreased the enslaved workforce.
 At Washington’s request, Lear hired a new steward and several additional white servants who worked as coachmen, porters, cooks, housemaids, and more.
 Washington also sent some of his enslaved workers home when injuries rendered them less useful, as a disciplinary measure, and to avoid emancipation laws.